- A triglyceride is composed of 1 glycerol molecule connected with 3 fatty acid molecules.

 - Saturated fatty acids are straight chains, saturated with hydrogen (H).
 Each C-atom carries 2 H-atoms.
 These fatty acids have no double bond.

-- Unsaturated fatty acids have one or more double bonds between the C-atoms (and at this place missing 2 H-atoms).
+- Unsaturated fatty acids have one or more double bonds between the C-atoms (and in the place missing 2 H-atoms).

 - The number of double bonds classifies fatty acids as monounsaturated or polyunsaturated.
 The position of the first double bond classifies polyunsaturated fatty acids further.